Editorial Notes and News

 Acknowledgements

 We would like to thank on behalf of the whole caving community those who have generously spent time tracking down their own material and contributed it freely to the archive, and to those who have gone out with a microphone to record valuable material.
-These include:
+This would be a poorer site without the efforts of these guys.

 Webmaster